 Normally when describing a new show, I’ll just compare it to similar shows.
 Jill Soloway’s Transparent defies that easy strategy; it’s simply too different.
-With the deft hand of a committed auteur behind it, Transparent is a very impressive season of television – a triumph, really.
-(And more evidence, perhaps, that groundbreaking TV is starting to migrate away from the cable giants to instant streaming.)
+With the deft hand of a committed auteur behind it, Transparent is a very impressive season of television — a triumph, really.
+(And more evidence, perhaps, that groundbreaking TV is starting to migrate away from the cable giants to the streamers.)

-It’s a comedy-drama set in the weathy hills of Pacific Palisades, and follows the lives of the Pfefferman family – a combative, disfunctional clan with a history of awkward, fraught interactions.
-The focus is on three children: Sarah (Amy Landecker), the “normal one,” married with children and well off; Josh (Jay Duplass), a highly successful music producer with promiscuity issues; and Ali (Gaby Hoffman), the girl most likely to succeed…who didn’t.
+It’s a comedy-drama set in the wealthy hills of Pacific Palisades, and follows the lives of the Pfefferman family, a combative, dysfunctional clan with a history of awkward, fraught interactions.
+The focus is on three children: Sarah (Amy Landecker), the “normal one,” married with children and well off; Josh (Jay Duplass), a highly successful music producer with promiscuity issues; and Ali (Gaby Hoffman), the girl most likely to succeed who didn’t.
 Together they’re all crass smiles and competitive banter, but underneath they’ve all got issues: secrets and problems they can’t acknowledge to each other, let alone themselves.
 Their lives are thrown into further turmoil when their professorial father Mort (Jeffrey Tambor) gradually comes out as Maura.

 Transparent is a one-of-a-kind series that goes where other shows won’t go, to say things that need to be said.
 Fantastic.